rocarvaj/cplexfaq/README.md

 * Integer feasible nodes can be detected in the branch callback by testing that CPLEX would not create any branches.

 Answer by DanielJunglas ([link](https://www.ibm.com/developerworks/community/forums/html/topic?id=ac79e5b1-97c6-454b-9614-48f92afe83bb&ps=25)).

+### How to add information to a node, but without having to manually branch as CPLEX?
+**A: ** In a branch callback use the `CPXbranchcallbackbranchasCPLEX` function and just add your node handle to the node.